virati/autoLie/README.md

 # autoLie
+A library built on top of autograd that enables Lie derivatives and brackets on arbitrary numpy functions

 ![Overview of Lie Analyses](imgs/lie_analysis.png)

-A simple library for doing Lie derivatives and brackets using autograd-compatible functions
+Setting up a network of regions, each with its own dynamics, in order to do Lie-based analysis that can tell us the optimal readout and optimal control locations given a predefinec objective function.
+For a more detailed mathematical treatment head on over to the [overview notebook]()

-## Installation
+# Installation

 Do the standard thing.
-Point yourselves towards the main file "lie_lib.py"
+Point yourselves towards the main file "lie_lib.py" and add it to your path.
+From there, import the primary classes and methods

+> from lie_lib import *
+> from dyn_lib import *

+lie_lib is the main library for lie analyses. dyn_lib is the main library for various dynamics functions

 ## Required Libraries
 We use autograd, numpy, and mayavi to have the whole package running.